Recycle this lesson plan template to deliver a nifty 40-minute drill that helps students write sentences with the correct verb tense.

 Watch the video.
 It shows the past and present at the same time.
 There are many lifestyle differences.

-First, make some notes about what you see.
+Make some notes about what you see.
 Don’t write the full sentences yet.
-This is a good chance to practice your note taking.
+This is a good chance to practice your note-taking.

 We’ll watch the video 2-3 times.

 Second, write 2 sentences for 10-12 lifestyle differences.
 One sentence describes what people did and one sentence describes what people do.
 I suggest using simple past tense and simple present tense.